 What is a Power Tool For?
-Power Tools are designed to make a project go quicker and easier.
-These types of tools are usually, battery, electrically, pneumatically, or gas powered.
+Power Tools are designed to make any Project go quicker and easier.
+These types of Tools are usually, battery, electrically, pneumatically, or gas powered.
 Most Power Tools and Equipment can either be rented or purchased.

 - Purchasing the ones you feel that you will use often enough to make it worth spending your money on

 - Renting others that you may only use once or twice in your lifetime.

 Garden Power Tools & Equipment is a separate category for Landscaping Tools.

 All of the Tools in this category are Powered Tools, so I have avoided using the word ‘Powered‘ in the category headings to make it easier for you to locate the type of Tool that you are looking for.